Take Me to the Mardi Gras

 "Take Me to the Mardi Gras" is a song by the American singer-songwriter Paul Simon.
 It was the fourth single from his third studio album, There Goes Rhymin' Simon (1973), released on Columbia Records.

 Smooth jazz keyboardist Bob James made an instrumental cover of the song for his 1975 album Two, whose intro has since become a widely recognized drum break.

 Chart performance

 The song only charted in the United Kingdom.
-It debuted on the UK Singles Chart on June 10, 1973 at a position of 36, rising over several weeks to a peak of number seven on July 8.
+It debuted on the UK Singles Chart on June 10, 1973, at number 36, rising over several weeks to a peak of number seven on July 8.
 In total, it spent eleven weeks on the chart.
-It is usually missing from UK hits compilations in favour of "Kodachrome" which was the flip side to this.
-"Kodachrome" was the A side in the US, but the BBC would not play it in the UK because of its advertising policy.
+It is usually missing from UK hits compilations in favour of "Kodachrome", which was the flip side to this.
+"Kodachrome" was the A-side in the US, but the BBC would not play it in the UK because of its policy against advertising or product names in song titles.